farcaster-project/RFCs/jobs.md

   Created: 2020-11-17
 </pre>

-=Jobs=
+# Jobs

 Available jobs are specific to syncers and their parameters can vary depending on the related blockchain.

 This RFC lists available jobs that MUST be supported by a Bitcoin syncer and a Monero syncer and their respective outputs: events.

 A job can produce zero or more events during its lifetime.

 A job MUST be reproducible without undesirable side effets.

-==Bitcoin Jobs==
+## Bitcoin Jobs

-===Watch Transaction===
+### Watch Transaction

 Lifetime: finite, the job is completed after producing the first event or when reaching maxlife epoch.

 Parameters: